Robert Bergland

 Ilene Prusher is a full-time journalism instructor at Florida Atlantic University, where she is also a faculty fellow in the Peace, Justice and Human Rights

-Nomi Morris is a lecturer in the Writing Program at UC Santa Barbara and director of the journalism track in the university’s professional writing minor.
+Nomi Morris was a lecturer in the Writing Program at UC Santa Barbara and director of the journalism track in the university’s professional writing minor.

 Kathryn Lancioni is lecturer in the School of Communication and Information at Rutgers University.
 She is an award-winning, internationally recognized expert in the field of